MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-your-bot-messages.md

 | markdown | The text must be treated as markdown formatting and rendered on the channel as appropriate. |
 | xml | The text is simple XML markup. |

-Microsoft Teams supports a subset of markdown and XML or HTML formatting tags.
+Teams supports a subset of markdown and XML or HTML formatting tags.

 Currently, the following limitations apply: